Discover more from The Retroist

 See the giant Shrek on the bag?
-Well after careful examination I noticed the word Halloween doesn’t appear anywhere on the bag.
-Isn’t it great when marketing and real life coincide?
+Well, after careful examination I noticed the word Halloween doesn’t appear anywhere on the bag.
+Isn’t it great when marketing and real-life pop culture coincide?

 I did some testing on the glow.
 You have to leave the candy under a light for about 10 minutes for optimal glow.
-Sadly my camera could not capture the glow, no matter how close I got to the wrappers.
-I even tried to to put the candy in a big pile and let it charge for 20 minutes under a desk lamp (which of course melted the chocolate).
+Sadly, my camera could not capture the glow, no matter how close I got to the wrappers.
+I even tried to put the candy in a big pile and let it charge for 20 minutes under a desk lamp.
+This of course melted some of the chocolate.

 Every picture I took in the dark came out as just black, but a strange thing happened when I turned the lights back on.